txstc55/dancing-without-stars/README.md

 Choreographer needs to send a flag `DONE` to the server when all the steps are sent.

 ## Spoiler
-Spoiler will be the second to connect to the server.
+Spoiler will be the second to connect to the server and send their name to the server.
 Server will send the `input_file` such like `sample_dancedata.txt` to the spoiler first.

 Server will then send the other parameters to spoiler same as what server will do to choreographer:
 `<board_size> <num_of_color> <k>`